 5) Floor drains above the level of the gas and oil interceptor or basins shall connect to a stack vent extending independently to the outer air.

 6) Gas and oil interceptors must be constructed in accordance with the Illinois State Fire Marshal's rules and regulations for underground storage tanks (41 Ill.
 Adm.
-Code 170), where applicable, and shall be maintained to prevent loss of gas, oil, etc. Gas and oil interceptors utilizing an automatic draw off feature must install a separate U.L. approved underground storage tank or storage tank integral with the interceptor.
+Code 174, 175, 176, 177), when applicable, and shall be maintained to prevent loss of gas, oil, etc. Gas and oil interceptors using an automatic draw off feature shall have a separate U.L. approved underground storage tank or storage tank installed integral with the interceptor.

 7) Minimum Dimension.
 Gas and oil interceptors shall have a depth of at least 2 feet below the invert of the discharge drain.

 8) Performance.
-The gas and oil interceptor shall have at least a 12 inch water seal with a minimum 90 percent efficiency rating or have a minimum of an 18 inch water seal.
-Gas and oil in the effluent from the gas and oil interceptor or triple basin shall not exceed the levels specified by the sewage treatment authority having jurisdiction, as promulgated by local ordinances and regulations.
+The gas and oil interceptor shall have at least a 12-inch water seal with a minimum 90 percent efficiency rating or have a minimum of an 18-inch water seal.
+Gas and oil in the effluent from the gas and oil interceptor or triple basin shall not exceed the levels specified by the sewage treatment authority having jurisdiction, in accordance with local ordinances and regulations.

 9) Poured concrete trench drains are prohibited for gas and oil discharges.

-e) Aircraft hangars used exclusively for the storage of aircraft shall be exempt from the provisions of this Section under the following conditions:
+e) Aircraft hangars used exclusively for storing aircraft shall be exempt from this Section under the following conditions:

-1) No operation of aircraft or maintenance of any kind, including, but not limited to, mechanical work upon an aircraft, fueling of aircraft, oiling or lubricating aircraft, or washing of an aircraft, may be performed in the hangar.
+1) No operation of aircraft or maintenance of any kind, including, but not limited to, mechanical work upon an aircraft, or aircraft fueling, oiling, lubricating or washing, may be performed in the hangar.

-2) No oil, gasoline, or flammable materials of any kind may be stored in the hanger.
+2) Oil, gasoline or flammable materials of any kind shall not be stored in the hanger.